 Reviews are mostly negative.

-Customers praise its easy to learn platform and commission-free trades.
+Customers praise its beginner-friendly interface, crypto access and commission-free trades.

-Customers complain about its inefficient customer service and delays when trying to retrieve money from their accounts.
-More recently, service outages from a flood in trading activity left investors trapped in adverse positions, resulting in monetary losses.
+Customers complain about being locked out of their accounts and slow account transfers.
+Intermittent service outages from a flood in trading activity left investors trapped in adverse positions, resulting in monetary losses.
 But Robinhood has pledged to upgrade its platform.

 Apple App Store reviews